 Network Virtualization Recapped

 By now, you should know what is virtualized in a network, the differences between two common approaches to network virtualization, and how network virtualization helps decentralization.
 Ormuco’s IaaS and Edge PaaS solutions for cloud and edge computing come equipped with software-defined network (SDN) and network functions virtualization (NFV) capabilities.
 With Ormuco, enterprises can create and manage virtual data networks, routers, load balancers, and virtual private networks (VPNs).
-For more details, consult our product features list and datasheet.
+For more details, consult our product features.